etdame/Genesis/README.md

-# Genesis: Your Personal Privacy Journey
+# Ex0dus: Your Personal Privacy Journey

 > “In six days God created the heavens and the earth, and on the seventh day He rested.”
 > Securing your data takes effort, but once you reach the summit, you may rest in private.